GridTools/gt4py/docs/functional/QuickstartGuide.md

 +++

-#### Using reductions on adjacencies
+#### Reductions on connectivities

-This is very similar to the previous example, but instead of getting value of the 0th cell neighbor of an edge, we are going to sum all the neighboring cells.
-This is done by replacing the `E2C[0]` accessor by a `neighbor_sum` operation on the `E2C` field offset.
+Similarly to the previous example, we will also output a field on edges.
+This time, however, instead of taking the $0$th column out of the ad-hoc map, we will sum the elements alongside the `E2CDim`.
+For this, we can use the `neighbor_sum` builtin function of GT4Py:

 ```{code-cell} ipython3
 @field_operator